 If you own a house, you need this.
-My husband actually bought me this generator before he died and it’s the best thing he ever did for me.
+My husband bought me this generator before he died and it’s one of the best things he ever did for me.
 The model I have is the Generac 0063470, 50 AMP which we purchased at Lowes.
 It is powered by natural gas which comes right to the house so it is completely self-sufficient.
 It has never let me down.

 As mine is an older model, I can no longer find a listing for that exact model but this one looks similar: